Legally reviewed by:

 Setareh Law

-In California, dog bites and attacks are not uncommon, and in some cases, they involve animals that the law classifies as “dangerous.”
+In California, dog bites and attacks are not uncommon, and in some cases, they involve animals that the law classifies as a “dangerous dog” or “vicious dog.”
 Understanding the legal definition of a dangerous dog is essential for anyone involved in a dog-related incident, whether as an owner, a victim, or a concerned neighbor.
-Under California law, a dog can be labeled as “dangerous” based on certain behaviors and incidents, which carry legal consequences for its owner.
+Under California law, specifically the California Food and Agriculture Code, a dog can be labeled as “dangerous” or “vicious” based on certain behaviors and incidents, including causing severe injuries, serious bodily injury, or bodily injury as defined under California law.
+These classifications carry legal consequences for the dog’s owner.
+According to the Penal Code, if a dangerous animal inflicts serious bodily injury, the dog’s owner may face significant criminal penalties, including felony charges.
 A dangerous dog designation can lead to restrictions, mandatory safety measures, or even euthanasia of the animal.

-If you or someone you know has been involved in a dog attack or related incident, understanding your rights and the obligations of dog owners is crucial.
+If you or someone you know has been involved in a dog attack or related incident, understanding your rights and the obligations of a dog’s owner is crucial, especially when their animal is classified as a dangerous animal.
 At Setareh Law, we have extensive experience helping individuals navigate California’s laws regarding dangerous dogs.
 Our dedicated team may be able to assist you in holding negligent dog owners accountable and securing the compensation you deserve.

-What Is a ‘Dangerous Dog’ Under California Law?
+What Is a ‘Dangerous Dog’ or ‘Potentially Dangerous Dog’ Under California Law?

 Legal Consequences and Responsibilities for Owners